GenRewrite: Query Rewriting via Large Language Models: Evaluation

 \subsection{Experimental Setup}

-\head{Testbed} Our experiments are all conducted on Amazon EC2 r5.large instances, with 16GB RAM, 200GB gp2 SSD and Xeon E5-2686 v4 CPU running Ubuntu 22.04.
-We use PostgreSQL 14.9.
-To evaluate query latency accurately, we execute each query 3 times and take their average as the final latency value.
-Before each run, we restart the PostgreSQL service and clear the database cache.
-Additionally, we use an off-the-shelf tester from~\cite{dong2023slabcity} to check query equivalence followed by manual inspection.
+\head{Testbed} Our experiments are all conducted on Google Cloud Engine Machine n2-highmem-2 instances, with with 16GB RAM and 2 vCPUs.
+We use PostgreSQL 14.17.
+To evaluate query latency accurately, we execute each query 3 times and take their average as the final latency value. \revthree{We do not create any indexes.
+Instead, we run \texttt{VACUUM ANALYZE} on all tables before benchmarking, which collects statistics for cost-based plan selection.}

+\cut{Before each run, we restart the PostgreSQL service and clear the database cache.} \cut{revise later, we have an off-shelf SQL verifier that works for some TPC-DS queries and most JOB queries Additionally, we use an off-the-shelf tester from~\cite{dong2023slabcity} to check query equivalence followed by manual inspection.}

-\head{Choice of LLM} We select GPT-4 (8K tokens) as the default large language model in \tool.
-Due to its broader general knowledge and advanced reasoning capabilities, GPT-4 can solve difficult problems with greater accuracy than previous models such as GPT-3.5-turbo.
+\head{Choice of LLM} We designate OPENAI o3-mini as the default LLM, due to its cost efficiency and robust reasoning capabilities.
+We also assess \tool's generalizability across other LLMs with varying capabilities, such as GPT-4o and GPT-4-mini.

+\head{Workloads} \revtwo{Our experiments include two widely used analytical benchmarks, TPC-DS~\cite{tpcds} and the Join Order Benchmark (JOB)~\cite{leis2015good}, as well as additional query sets generated by SQLStorm~\cite{schmidt2025sqlstorm} over the same TPC-DS and JOB schemas.
+SQLStorm uses LLMs to synthesize thousands of executable, high-complexity SQL queries and then filters them using actual database feedback.
+These SQLStorm queries were released in June 2025—after the pretraining cutoff of the LLM we use (October 2023)—and thus were not available during pretraining, allowing us to assess how well \tool generalizes to previously unseen queries on familiar schemas.}